Kenneth F. Cramer: Korean War

 In 1950, Cramer commanded the 43rd Division when it was federalized for service in West Germany during the Korean War.

 During the division's mobilization at Fort Pickett, Virginia, Cramer was the target of protest by wives who objected to his insistence that soldiers stay on post each night, rather than spending nights with their families off post.
 In addition, he was investigated over concerns that his disciplinary measures in Germany were too harsh and had a negative effect on unit morale.
 Cramer argued that requiring soldiers to remain on post during mobilization was necessary to improve readiness and cohesion by maximizing training time and that his actions in Germany were an effort to curtail black market activities.
 Although accused of being a martinet, Cramer was not found to be at fault.

 In 1952, he relinquished command of the 43rd Division in order to take command of the Southern Area Command in Germany, a subordinate unit of United States Army Europe, and he served in this assignment until his death.

 Death and burial

 Cramer died of a heart attack on February 20, 1954, while hunting near Heidelberg, Germany.
 He was buried in Arlington National Cemetery.

-At the time of his death Cramer had completed doctoral studies at the University of Munich and had submitted his dissertation.
+At the time of his death Cramer had completed doctoral studies at the Ludwig-Maximilians-Universität München and had submitted his dissertation.